Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Introduction

 The paper is organized as follows.
 In Sec.~\ref{Sec-II}, we present the Hamiltonian describing an SOAM-coupled spin-1 BEC in cylindrical coordinates and the reduction to a quasi-two-dimensional (quasi-2D) formulation through a set of coupled Gross-Pitaevskii equations (GPEs).
 In Sec.~\ref{Sec-III}, we discuss the ground-state phases of SOAM-coupled ferromagnetic and polar BECs in the limit of vanishing detuning.
-In Sec.~\ref{Sec-IV}A, we discuss the spectrum of the noninteracting SOAM-coupled spin-1 BEC, and follow it with the collective excitations of the interacting SOAM-coupled spin-1 BECs in \ref{Sec-IV}B. In Sec.~\ref{Sec-IV}C, we study real-time dynamics of the perturbed ground state to illustrate the ensuing dynamics in the density and spin channels.
-In Sec.~\ref{Sec-IV}D, the variational method to study a few low-lying modes is discussed, which is followed by the summary of key results in Sec.~\ref{concl}.
+In Sec.~\ref{Sec-IV}A, we discuss the spectrum of the noninteracting SOAM-coupled spin-1 BEC, and follow it with the collective excitations of the interacting SOAM-coupled spin-1 BECs in \ref{Sec-IV}B. In Sec.~\ref{Sec-IV}C, we explore the effect of detuning on the ground-state phases and excitation spectrum.
+In Sec.~\ref{Sec-IV}D, we study real-time dynamics of the perturbed ground state to illustrate the ensuing dynamics in the density and spin channels.
+In Sec.~\ref{Sec-IV}E, the variational method to study a few low-lying modes, is discussed, which is followed by the summary of key results in Sec.~\ref{concl}.